AFRASIA BANK MAURITIUS OPEN 2019

 ABOUT THE AFRASIA BANK MAURITIUS OPEN

-Heritage Resorts hosted the third edition of the AfrAsia Bank Mauritius Open, the only tri-sanctioned golf tournament in the world endorsed by the European, Asian and Sunshine Tours.
+Heritage Resorts will host the fifth edition of the AfrAsia Bank Mauritius Open, the only tri-sanctioned golf tournament in the world endorsed by the European, Asian and Sunshine Tours.

-The AfrAsia Bank Mauritius Open was played at the #1 ranked Heritage Golf Club from 30 November – 3 December, 2017 where 156 of the world’s top golf professionals of the 3 endorsing tours will be competing for the 1 million Euro prize fund.
+The AfrAsia Bank Mauritius Open will be played at the #1 ranked Heritage Golf Club from 5th – 8th December, 2019 where 156 of the world’s top golf professionals of the 3 endorsing tours will be competing for the 1 million Euro prize fund.

 Tournament Name: AfrAsia Bank Mauritius Open